Prabhu-LANL/advanced-git/_episodes/04-undo.md

 ## Git Revert

 Reverting undoes a commit by creating a new commit.
 This is a safe way to undo changes, as it has no chance of re-writing the commit history.
-For example, the following command will figure out the changes contained in the 2nd to last commit, create a new commit undoing those changes, and tack the new commit onto the existing project.
+For example, the following command will figure out the changes contained in the second to last commit, create a new commit undoing those changes, and tack the new commit onto the existing project.

 ~~~
 git revert HEAD~1